Locations:

 Are premature atrial contractions the same as atrial fibrillation?

-No. Atrial fibrillation is a more serious heart rhythm disturbance with an irregular heartbeat.
+No. Atrial fibrillation is a more serious heart rhythm issue with an irregular heartbeat.

 Should I be concerned about premature atrial contractions in pregnancy?

 No. Premature atrial contractions in pregnancy are common.
-They normally stop by themselves and do not need treatment.
+They normally stop by themselves and don’t need treatment.

 What’s the difference between premature atrial contractions and premature ventricular contractions?

 They start in different parts of your heart.
-Premature atrial contractions start in your atria.
-Premature ventricular contractions start in your ventricles.
+Premature atrial contractions start in your atria (upper chambers).
+Premature ventricular contractions start in your ventricles (lower chambers).

 A note from Cleveland Clinic

-Premature atrial contractions are usually not a cause for concern.
-But you should check in with your provider if the number of premature atrial contractions you have increases.
-Because premature atrial contractions can predict more dangerous heart conditions, be sure to go to all of your regular checkups with your provider.
+Premature atrial contractions (PACs) may take you by surprise and make you feel uneasy.
+But they’re usually not a cause for concern.
+Check in with a healthcare provider if the number of PACs you have increases.
+Because premature atrial contractions can predict more dangerous heart conditions, be sure to go to all of your regular check-ups with your provider.

 Medically Reviewed